dpinney/omf/README.md

 Included is a web interface.
 For NRECA members, access to a production system is available at https://www.omf.coop.

 Full documentation is available on our [OMF wiki](https://github.com/dpinney/omf/wiki).

+How to install the OMF?
+===
+NRECA members can log in to the web interface directly at https://www.omf.coop/

+Others can follow the [developer installation instructions](https://github.com/dpinney/omf/wiki/Developer-Documentation).

 Example Screenshots
 ===